Updated July 24, 2023

 Option holder/buyer – This gives the option holder or a buyer right to buy or sell an underlying asset (stock or index), Option writer/seller – This gives the obligation to sell or buy if exercised, Exercise/Strike price- Price at which the stock or index is traded in the market, Expiry date- date at which the options become invalid, Premium- Purchase price of an option.

-Options are a type of derivatives products which gives investors right but not the obligation to trade securities or any bonds.
+Options are a type of derivatives product that gives investors the right but not the obligation to trade securities or any bonds.
 In options the one who buys always pays the premium and one who sells always receives the premium.
-In layman language just think of call options as a bet that the stock or the index price will go up and if you feel that the stocks and index will go down than it is out options.
+In layman language just think of call options as a bet that the stock or the index price will go up and if you feel that the stocks and index will go down then it is our options.

-Below are the top 10 differences between the Call Option vs Put Option
+Below are the top 10 differences between the Call Option and Put Option

 - Call option: A derivative instrument that gives the option holder(buyer) the right to buy the underlying asset at a particular price which is fixed(strike) for that particular time frame (expiration date).
 Put option: in a similar way has a right to sell the obligation for the strike price at a futuristic date.
 The main thing is both are not obliged to do the same.